lokesh-venkata-sai/Adventure_works_Data_Engineering_Pipeline/readme.md

 - Now, we need to setup permissions for databricks to access the data lake
     - First way: we can use microsoft entra ID to create an service application to be kept in between Databricks and datalake
     - Another way: We can use azure storage access key to access data lake
-        - Run this code in spar
+        - Run this code in notebook
         ```python
         spark.conf.set(
             "fs.azure.account.key.<storage-account>.dfs.core.windows.net", "<storage-account-access-key>"